Abadrausar/Rubble-/docs/BD Readme.txt

 	Backup your "raw/objects" folder!
 	Copy all files to your raw folder.
 DO NOT COPY ANYTHING to raw/objects!
 	Delete "raw/objects/entity_default.txt".
-	Edit "raw/source/bd_config.txt" to your liking.
+	Edit "raw/config.txt" to your liking.
 	Open a command prompt and run "goblast" it should spew a bunch of stuff ending with "Done."
 		If the last little bit is an error message instead something went wrong and your raws are unchanged, please post the contents of the console as an error report.
 		You could just doulble click on the goblast program but then you would not be able to see if anything went wrong.
 	Go generate a world and have fun!

 	Linux and OSX users can find GoBlast binaries in the "other" folder.

+	If you want to use Accelerated DF with Better Dorfs install Accelerated DF and then install Better Dorfs.
+Before you run GoBlast make sure you set BD_COMPAT_ACCELERATED_DF to YES in config.txt.

 ==============================================
 Plants: